RepoLaunch: Automating Build and Management of Code Repositories across Languages and Platforms: Limitations

 \section{Limitations}

 RepoLaunch is a multi-turn free agent, which costs a lot of tokens.
-Future works might focus on reducing LLM calls such as using hard-coded test log parser to cover the common test frameworks first.
-Building these large repositories requires intensive CPU computing and disk I/O. Due to limited time and computing resources, only 431 + 50 instances have been created for SWE-bench-Live so far.
+Future works might focus on reducing LM calls such as using hard-coded test log parser to cover the common test frameworks first.

+The rule-based plus LM-based screening and filtering of GitHub tasks may contain bias.
+However, this is the common practice of automated SWE task creation in SWE-rebench \citep{badertdinov2025swe}, SWE-MERA \citep{adamenko2025swe} and OpenSWE \citep{fu2026davinci}.
+To date, no better solution exists.
+Nevertheless, SWE-bench-Live \citep{zhang2025swe} shows that LM-based verification has high precision (92\%) compared to manual labeling on SWE-bench-Verified \citep{jimenez2023swe}.
+We would keep the discussion open in the community for better solutions.

+Running the large repositories from GitHub requires intensive computing.
+Due to computing resource limit, only 431 + 50 instances have been created for SWE-bench-Live so far.
 But this is not the end.
-We will continue expanding the task set over time, incorporating the latest SWE problems to support and benefit the community in benchmarking and training.
+We will continue expanding the task set over time, incorporating the latest SWE problems from GitHub to support and benefit the community in agentic benchmarking and training.

-Currently we select Linux images and Windows images as examples to demonstrate the cross-platform ability of RepoLaunch.
-We haven't provided examples on macOS or other platforms because they are mostly Unix-based and similar to Linux.
-Future work will include examples of other systems.